CephalofairGames/merc-packs-faq/index.md

 <p><b>When do I evaluate if a monster is considered "damaged" for Vital Strikes or other abilities?</b> You evaluate this before you start performing your ability.
 For example, for Vaccine (X, top), you only gain a second target if the first monster is damaged before you begin your attack ability.</p>

 <p><b>Prep for Surgery (X, bot) - Can I improve attacks or moves before turning them into heals?</b> You must decide whether to convert a move or attack ability into a Heal before performing it; it cannot be improved except by effects that improve heals.</p>

+<p><b>Experimental Stimulants (4, top) - When do I evaluate if the target has an active Prescription?
+When I perform the ability, or when they would suffer damage?</b> This is evaluated when you play the ability.
+The damage negation effect works, even if they no longer have the Prescription when they would suffer their next damage.</p>

 </details>
 <br>